wlandau/workflowHelper/example/README.md

 )
 ```

 Some data are generated from Poisson distributions while others are generated from normal distributions.
 The RDS files on the left will be generated using the commands on the right.
-For example, the first command says to run `poisson_dataset("poisson10.rds", n = 100)` and save the result as `poisson10.rds`.
+For example, the first command says to run `poisson_dataset(n = 100)` and save the object returned from the function as `poisson10.rds`.
 All three of my datasets are generated similarly.

 Next, I specify how to analyze each dataset